-ALLOW 2-3 WEEKS TO PROCESS Town of Windsor Engineering Division ENCROACHMENT PERMIT TOWN OF CONTRACT O PERMIT NO. 2016-16 WINDSOR Windsor, CA 95492-0100 Office Hours: Mon - Thurs 7:00nm - 6:00pm (For office use only) (Date / Initials) (Form A) USA Number: NA APPLICANT TO COMPLETE THIS PART (Please Print or Fill out electronically) Performance Bond #: low it X Type of Activity Maintenance Bond #: 0,08 Utility: Water, Sewer, Recycled PG&E, ATT, Comcast Expiration Date: 1 Sidewalk / Curb / Gutter / Pavement 🔀 Maintenance Permit Fee: -0- Driveway: New / Replace / Repair Debris Box Permit Issue Date: 4-7-16 Equipment: Crane, scaffold Outside Water Permit Expiration Date: 9-28-16 Other: Drainage Date Permit Finaled: Check One: Project General Contractor D Project Subcontractor Permittee: Weeks Dollincy Phone Number: 107-823-3180 Address: 6100 Hwy 120 Fax Number: 707-823-4258 Sehastopol CA 95473 Cell/Emergency: 707-583-1822 Contact: Joshua Moere Business Registration #: 005460 E-mail: Joshua Qweeksdrilling.
-Com Contractor's License #: 177681 0 Contractor's Class: CG1/D21 C57(36 Attention: General Contractors & Subcontractors - List all subcontractor Project Name: Espost: Well Developmen the second s Project Name: Esperit: Well Development Anticipated Start Date of Construction: 4/13/16 Work Site Address: Construction End Date (Estimated): 9/12/16 Scope of work: Develope 10" Well to reduce Developert & Runperl water will be Fushed to bil Cold & Sauce Non. participation of the participa e to man peter process Excavation in Public Right-of-way?
+ALLOW 2-3 WEEKS TO PROCESS Town of Windsor Engineering Division ENCROACHMENT PERMIT TOWN OF CONTRACT O PERMIT NO. 2016-16 WINDSOR Windsor, CA 95492-0100 Office Hours: Mon - Thurs 7:00nm - 6:00pm (For office use only) (Date / Initials) (Form A) USA Number: NA APPLICANT TO COMPLETE THIS PART (Please Print or Fill out electronically) Performance Bond #: last it X Type of Activity Maintenance Bond #: 0,08 Utility: Water, Sewer, Recycled PG&E, ATT, Comcast Expiration Date: 1 Sidewalk / Curb / Gutter / Pavement 🔀 Maintenance Permit Fee: -0- Driveway: New / Replace / Repair Debris Box Permit Issue Date: 4-7-16 Equipment: Crane, scaffold Outside Water Permit Expiration Date: 9-28-16 Other: Drainage Date Permit Finaled: Check One: Project General Contractor D Project Subcontractor Permittee: Weeks Dollincy Phone Number: 107-823-3180 Address: 6100 Hwy 120 Fax Number: 707-823-4258 Sehastopol CA 95473 Cell/Emergency: 707-583-1822 Contact: Joshua Moere Business Registration #: 005460 E-mail: Joshua Qweeksdrilling.com Contractor's License #: 177681 0 Contractor's Class: CG1/D21 C57(36 Attention: General Contractors & Subcontractors - List all subcontractor Project Name: Espost: Well Developmen the second s Work Site Address: Construction End Date (Est Scope of work: Develope 10" well to reduce Developert & Runperl water will be Fushed to bil Cold & Sauce Non. participation of the participa e to man peace process Excavation in Public Right-of-way?
 No Yes If "yes" pr ovide U.S.A.
 Ticket Number: I not be issued without applicant providing US A ticket mamber.
 Is there an existing water well?
-No DYes N/A Is there an existing septic system?
-No Yes N/A PERMITEE TO READ AND SIGN BELOW: Permittee agrees to accept all responsibility for loss and/or damage to any person or entity and to indemnify, hold harmless, defend and release the Town of Windsor, its agents and employees, from and against any and all liability actions, claims, damages, costs, or expenses which may be asserted by any person or entity including Permittee arising out of or in connection with the willful act or negligence of Permittee performing the work associated with the Encroachment Permit, whether or not there is concurrent negligence on the part of the Town of Windsor, but excluding liability due to the sole active negligence or sole willful misconduct of the Town of Windsor.
-The indemnification obligation is not limited in any way by any limitation on the amount or type of damages or compensation payable by or for Permittee under Worker's Compensation, disability or other employee benefit acts or the terms, applicability or limitations of any insurance held or provided by Permittee and shall continue to bind the parties after termination/completion of this permit.
-Permittee shall comply with all Encroachment Permit requirements and procedures, attached hereto as Exhibit A. including but not limited to the procurement and maintenance of insurance and bonding requirements set forth therein.
-THE UNDERSIGNED AGREES THAT THE WORK WILL BE DONE IN ACCORDANCE WITH AND SUBJECT TO THIS PERMIT'S TERMS AND CONDITIONS, THE STATE VEHICLE CODE, STATE STREETS AND HIGHWAY'S CODE, AND IS SUBJECT TO INSPECTION AND APPROVAL.
-Date: 04/07/2016 Permittee Signature: Print Name: Joe shua Moore When Environchment Permit is itered for a special event involving a stress
+No DYes N/A Is there an existing septic system? 🗌 No [ Yes K N/A PERMITEE TO READ AND SIGN BELOW: Permittee agrees to accept all responsibility for loss and/or damage to any and release the Town of Windsor, its agents and employees, from and aga expenses which may be asserted by any person or entity including Permit- negligence of Permittee performing the work associated with the Encroacel on the part of the Town of Windsor, but excluding liability due to the sole of Windsor.
+The indemnification obligation is not limited in any way by any limitation of by or for Permittee under Worker's Compensation, disability or other emplo- any insurance held or provided by Permittee and shall continue to bind Permittee shall comply with all Encroachment Permit requirements and p limited to the procurement and maintenance of insurance and bonding requit THE UNDERSIGNED AGREES THAT THE WORK WILL BE DO THIS PERMIT'S TERMS AND CONDITIONS, THE STATE VEHICLE AND IS SUBJECT TO INSPECTION AND APPROVAL.
+Date: 04/07/2016 Permittee Signature: inst any and all liability actions, claims thee arising out of or in connection wi ment Permit, whether or not there is ec- uctive negligence or sole willful miscon on the amount or type of damages or co byee benefit acts or the terms, applicabil d the parties after termination/comple- rocedures, attached hereto as Exhibit / rements set forth therein. damages, costs, or the willful act or neurrent negligence duct of the Town of mpensation payable lity or limitations of tion of this permit.
+A. including but not ND SUBJECT.
+TO Print Name: Joe shua Moore When Environchment Permit is itered for a special event involving a stress